 - affects on the environment are considered and that social and economic effects have been addressed.

 All Planning Scheme Amendments will have an accompanying fee that will need to be paid before the matter is determined.
-Please refer to Fees and Charges for details of planning related charges.
+Please click here for an application form and details of related charges.

 Local Planning Polices: